 - Black pepper to taste;

-To make the sauce, just mix the ingredients and boil them in a pan until it thickens.
+To make the sauce, just mix the ingredients and boil them in a pot until thickened.
 You can also use Tonkatsu sauce or invent your own derivative and use other ingredients;

 - Okonomiyaki sauce;